tomas-fryza/avr-course/Labs/06-lcd/README.md

 ### Both versions

-Test functions from the table above.
+Test functions from the table above and display values 0 to 9 in different positions on the display.
 Compile the code and download to Arduino Uno board or load `*.hex` firmware to SimulIDE circuit (create an identical LCD connection to the LCD keypad shield).

 ![SimulIDE](Images/screenshot_simulide_lcd.png)

-Verify that the library function works correctly and display values 0 to 9 in different positions on the display.